hzeller/rpi-rgb-led-matrix/README.md

 One of the possibly useful demo applications is an image viewer that reads all kinds of image formats, including animated gifs.
-It is not compiled by default, as you need to install the imagemagick dependencies first:
+It is not compiled by default, as you need to install the GraphicsMagick dependencies first:

-     sudo aptitude install libmagick++-dev
+     sudo aptitude install libgraphicsmagick++1-dev
      make led-image-viewer

 Then, you can run it with any common image format: